It can be hard to choose which language to study or, if you are studying one already, to know that you’ve chosen well.

 According to some studies, there are 37 million Spanish speakers in the United States and the Association of Spanish Language Academies predicts that it will soon be the second largest country of Spanish speakers in the world, after Mexico.

 The Cervantes Institute (2016 ) estimates that there are 21 million Spanish students worldwide.
-The United States ranks first in a number of Spanish speakers, followed by Brazil and France.
+The United States ranks first in a number of Spanish speakers, followed by Brazil, France and Italy.

 The purchasing power of Hispanic Americans increases every year, especially in countries such as Mexico, Argentina, Colombia, Spain, and Chile.
 This contribution to GDP (Gross National Product) is 9.2%.

 You can read great writers

 Great writers have bequeathed transcendent works for the world in Spanish language: